Finding musicality in sheet music

 E|G3 F F2 d2 "Phrase 4" |c4 G3 \

-Chords and chord progressions show up in the notes of a melody if you know how to look for them.
+Melodies are closely related to their underlying chord progression, and it is easy to recognise them within the notes of a melody if you know what to look for.
 Let's use part of the welsh folk tune Wyres Megan as an example.

 Wyres Megan

 The chords that go with this fragment are G (G,B,D), C (C, E, G), and A minor (A, C, E).
-I've written out the notes of these chords below, and many of the notes in the corresponding bars of the melody are the same as the notes in the chord.
+I've written out the notes of these chords below.
+Do you notice that many of the notes in the corresponding bars of the melody are the same as the notes in the chord?

 R: waltz